-In an NFL Players Association poll, the field at University of Phoenix Stadium was voted as the league’s top playing surface since
+In an NFL Players Association poll, the field at University of Phoenix Stadium has been voted as the league’s top playing surface since 2008.

-In 2008 it was also selected as the league’s best playing surface in a Sports Illustrated poll among NFL players
+It was also selected as the league’s best playing surface in a Sports Illustrated poll among NFL players.